sehHeiden/poll_election_bavaria_2023/readme.md

 ## Discussion

 Each poll has at least a sample size of 1000 people.
-In contrast we monitor posts.
+In contrast, we monitor posts.
 It does reach a figure of more than 1000 other German users per week, but only 120 Bavarian users per week, which results very likely in an unrepresentative sampling.
-The number of English language toots is to low, and therefore omitted.
+The number of English language toots is too low, and therefore omitted.
-In the full sample this extends to only 549 Bavarian toots and 4921 other German.
-Especially the addition of search increases the samples from the parties `Buendis 90 / Gruene`, `SPD` and `FDP` and `Linke`.
+In the full sample this extends to only 549 Bavarian toots and 4921 other German posts.
+Especially the addition of search increases the samples for the parties `Buendis 90 / Gruene`, `SPD` and `FDP` and `Linke`.
 Most toots about the `FW` are made at the start of the sampling period, when the [Anti-Semitic pamphlet](https://en.wikipedia.org/wiki/Hubert_Aiwanger) affair was the main topic of the election.
 The number of posts we evaluated is very low.
 The ability to distinguish the Bavarian posts from other German posts is very limited.
 The differences that are shown in the frequencies thus have limited information value.

-Polls show, that changes in results are in the scale of weeks.
-The changes in polls results have to be larger than the resolution of the polls.
-The resolution is about ± 1 %.
+The changes in polls results have to be larger than the resolution and error of the polls themselves.
+The resolution given by the source is 1 %.
 We do not know, the assumed errors of each poll, party combination.
-The poll results show, that several months are needed to show changes in poll results that are large enough, compared to this error.

-Given that a smooth interpolation between two polls show high correlation to the real results: longer timelines have to be measured, that span several months.
+The polls show the slow changes in the result for each party.
+This in turn increase the time frame needed to amount changes, that are well above the resolution.

 Daily sentiment analysis shows more noise than poll results, weekly/monthly aggregated have to used.
-This might be due, the higher number of samples on longer time frames, but also due to the fact that sentiments are not voting intentions.
-While daily changes in politics might show strong reactions in sentiment, we assume voting intentions might shift only on a longer time period.
+This might be due to the higher number of samples on longer time frames, but also to the fact that sentiments are not voting intentions.
+While daily changes in politics might show strong reactions in sentiment, we assume that voting intentions might only shift on a longer time period.

-Only for few parties we have extracted enough samples.
-Especially for the parties `SPD`, `Buendis 90/ Gruene` and `FDP`, that govern at the federal level.
+We have a lower count of samples for the parties `SPD`, `Buendis 90/ Gruene` and `FDP`, that govern at the federal level.
 Thus, sentiment analysis on a national scale is more promising.

 We tried to predict election result with two different versions:

 1) Frequency based,
 2) Sentiment based.

 The frequency based version favoured the `FW` strongly above their election result by about 30 percentage points.
 After removing all mentions in the period of the Aiwanger affair, this effect could be greatly reduced.
 We still strongly favour the `FW`, 14 to 20 percentage points above their potential.
-This might be due to the strongly local factor in the party.
-We assume it is less overshadowed by national politics as other parties.
+This might be due to the strongly local factor of the party.
+We assume that it is less overshadowed by national politics as other parties.

-When we compare the error of the predicted election result to the election result, get an average error of four to nine percentage points per party.
-The best predictions is made by most positive post by Bavarian authors estimates between Sep.
+When we compare the error of the predicted election result to the actual election result, we get an average error of four to nine percentage points per party.
+The best prediction is made by most positive post of Bavarian authors recorded between Sep.
 17th  and Oct.
-7th.
-For the highest sentiment per user with an average error of 4.4 percentage points.
+7th. for the highest sentiment per user with an average error of 4.4 percentage points.
 This is done to emulate the voting intent.
 We assume, that the voting intent can be better emulated, when we filter out below average sentiment.

-On average removing the time period of the affair reduces the average error from 9 to 5 percentage points.
-Comparing the posts by Bavarian to other German authors, we only slightly decrease the error.
-In the end, the frequency based approach favour parties with higher post frequencies `FW`.
+Removing the time period of the Aiwanger affair reduces the average error from 9 to 5 percentage points.
+Comparing the posts of Bavarians to other German authors, we only slightly decrease the error.

-Considering the sentiment based method we can see, that the weekly sentiment for the parties `CSU`, `FW` and `AFD` are very similar in the region above 0.25 to 0.35.
-This is also true for the other parties as `SPD`.
-The sentiment for the `Buendis 90 / Gruene` is 0.1 higher.
+Considering the sentiment based method we can see, that the weekly sentiment for the parties `CSU`, `FW` and `AFD` is very similar.
+This is also true for the other parties like `SPD`.
+The sentiment for the `Buendis 90 / Gruene` is slightly higher.
-Filtering by the most positive mentioned party per author, did not lead to better results.
-We assume, that while not all parties are mentioned per user, the true vote intent is still partially hidden, as we might select a neutral post, or the least negative mentioned party instead.
+Filtering by the most positively mentioned party per author, reduces the error slightly.
+We assume, that while not all parties are mentioned by each user, the true vote intent is still partially hidden.
+Therefore, we might select the least negative mentioned party instead.

 The [language selection model](https://huggingface.co/papluca/xlm-roberta-base-language-detection) lists a F1-score of 0.967 for German and 1.000 for English.
 The [German language Sentiment model](https://huggingface.co/oliverguhr/german-sentiment-bert) lists an overall F1-micro score of 0.9639.
 The [English language Sentiment model](https://arxiv.org/abs/2106.09462) lists an F1-score of 0.72.
 Still, the models can not detect sarcasm, as this needs a lot of background knowledge and is considered a different task in the field of [text mining](https://arxiv.org/abs/2106.09462).

-About 10 % of all kept posts, where label as Bavarian.
-We do not know, whether this is due to lower number of Bavarian, who use Mastodon, or whether they use generalised instances, thus we could not estimate as Bavarian users.
+About 10 % of all kept posts were labeled as Bavarian.
+We do not know, whether this is due to lower number of Bavarian people, who use Mastodon, or whether they use generalised instances, so that we could not destingish them as Bavarian users.
 We tried to mitigate this problem with the self-disclosure in user fields and user texts.
-We did not try to classify the user by there language usage.
-The best result, was based on the polling data.
-The average of the polls of the last six weeks, before for the election.
-Resulted into very small error, of 0.39 percentage points per party.
+We did not try to classify the users by their language usage.

+The best result was based on the polling data.
+The average of the polls of the last six weeks before the election resulted into very small error of 0.39 percentage points per party.
 Similar results could be achieved by a fit of the polls of each party versus the sentiment analysis.
-The dependency of the poll result from the Sentiment was small.
+The dependency of the poll result from the sentiment was small.
 It has to be tested, whether this effect can be repeated for other elections.

 ## Conclusion

-The frequencies analysis has been increased, by filtering early (Aiwanger affair) and late posts and only keep the most positive post per user.
-The which reduced the error to 4.4 percentage points.
+The frequency analysis has been enhanced by filtering early (Aiwanger affair) and late posts and only keeping the most positive post per user.
+That reduced the error to 4.4 percentage points.
 To better emulate voting intent, we would need to further filter out negative posts.
-We propose, to reduce the error by finding the best cut-of at which sentiments are considered too negative.
+We propose to reduce the error by finding the best cut-of at which sentiments are considered too negative.

 We see strong problem for using Mastodon as a basis for polling (regional) elections.
 We assume, that for national elections Mastodon might be a better data source.
 The number of toots in the Bavarian state election 2023 was relatively low.
-We only got a high number of posts during the Aiwanger affair, which in turn added a bias the frequencies for each party.
+We only got a high number of posts during the Aiwanger affair, which in turn added a bias to the frequencies for all partys.

-In addition we assume, that the user base is not representative is for the socio-demographics of Germany or any German state.
-We therefore propose a two layered strategy to mitigate this, by applying a weighted average of the user data.
+In addition we assume, that the user base is not representative for the socio-demographics of Germany or any German state.
+We therefore propose a two layered strategy to mitigate this by applying a weighted average of the user data.
-We propose, that gender, can be extracted from user data, as user name, user fields and user texts.
+We propose that gender can be extracted from user data, like user name, user fields and user texts.
 For users, that do not share this information we propose an image classification.
 Similar we propose an image classification to retrieve the age of the users.
-For images with no person or multiple persons, we assume an random gender and a random age (drown from the image/user statistic).
-Some models for the age an gender classification are listed [here](https://paperswithcode.com/sota/age-and-gender-classification-on-adience) and also in the [ONNX model zoo](https://github.com/onnx/models/tree/main/vision/body_analysis/age_gender).
+For images with no person or multiple persons, we assume a random gender and a random age (drawn from the image/user distribution).
+Some models for the age a gender classification are listed [here](https://paperswithcode.com/sota/age-and-gender-classification-on-adience) and also in the [ONNX model zoo](https://github.com/onnx/models/tree/main/vision/body_analysis/age_gender).
 We than could compare the demographics to the [Bavarian Census](https://www.statistik.bayern.de/mam/produkte/veroffentlichungen/statistische_berichte/a1310c_202200.pdf).

 ### Appendix